-If there was little exterior pressure to excet, there was still the matter of self-respect.
-I am a language snob, who for years believed that the only acceptable way years believed. io speak a foreign language was perfectly.
-I feel a quite disgusting frisson of pride when French people ask me if I teach French or if I'm from another French-speaking country.

-Clearly, no Russian was going to mistake my Slavic muterings for the real thing.
+If there was little exterior pressure to excel, there was still the matter of self-respect.
+I am a language snob, who for years believed that the only acceptable way Clearly, no Russian was going to mistake my Slavic mutterings for the real thing.
 Nevertheless, I continued to study Russian.

-I just changed my goals.
-As my Russian-speaking daugher put it: "Morn, you are never going to learn this language perfectly.
+that kept me listening to my tapes and filling in my workbook.
+The class moved from the university's extension campus to the teacher's home next to Hoy Trinity Cathedral, San Francisco's oldest Russian Orthodox church.
+We drank tea and ad-I just changed my goals.
+As my Russian-speaking daughter put it: "Mom, you are never going to learn this language perfectly.
 You just want to make Russia less opaque."

-- Less opaque.
-Those were the magic words that kept me listening to my tapes and filling in my workbook.
-The class moved from the university's extension campus to the teacher's home next to Holy Trinity Cathedral, San Francisco's oldest Russian Orthodox church.
-We drank tea and admired his array of icons and neiteral facets. mired his array of icons and painted Easter eggs.
-In this informal setting, we no longer had written tests and our homework was corrected but not graded.
+Less opaque.
+Those were the magic words corrected but not graded.

+JOAN CHATFIELD-TAYLOR is an author who lives in San Francisco. mired his array of icons and painted Easter eggs.
+In this informal setting, we no longer had written tests and our homework was